-Step 4 – Now it’s time to plant your onion seedlings.
-Your onion seedlings will hang around for up to 3 weeks before you need to plant them.
+Your onion sprouts will hang around for up to 3 weeks before you need to plant them.
 You do not need to store them in water or soak them before planting.
 Do store them in a cool dry place though.

 Onion plants don’t need to be buried very deep.
 You should plant the seedlings just 1″ into the ground and space them at least 4″ apart so the bulbs have room to grow.